mmistakes/so-simple-theme/Work Experience/index.md

 **Titanium Fabrication Corporation, Fairfield, NJ (March 2017 - May 2019 )**

-   * At Titanium Fabrication, I had the opportunity to work with differents cnc machine like:
+   * At Titanium Fabrication, once again I had the opportunity to work with great people, where I continued improving my  knowledge on how to use new CNC programming languages like Fanuc and Tosnuc, and how to use new digital precision instrument like RAYTECH surfaces roughness tester and ultrasonic thickness gauge.

       * Vertical Milling : Doosan Mynx 6500/50 and Doosan Mynx 7500/50
       * Horizontal Milling : Toshiba BP-13P40, Toshiba BTD-11ER16 and Toshiba BTD-13R-22